opengeogroep/AERIUS-QGIS-plugins/docs/index.md

 The current functionality covers:
 * Opening and editing AERIUS Calculator results
 * Extracting GML data from AERIUS PDF files
-* Performing calculations (+ and -) on IMAER layers
 * Generating AERIUS Calculator input from your own emission source layers
+* Performing calculations on Calculation result layers
+* Perform operations on the AERIUS Connect API

+## Installation

+The plugin is regularly updated in the QGIS plugin repository, so the easiest way to install it is by using the Plugin Manager within QGIS.
+Currently you will need to enable 'experimental plugins' to find it.
+The most recent plugin requires QGIS version 3.16.x or higher.

+Of course you can also clone the code from the github repository and install it manually in QGIS.

 ## Issues

 If you meet any issues with this plugin, please file a bug report on the github issue [page](https://github.com/opengeogroep/AERIUS-QGIS-plugins/issues).
 You can also suggest ideas for improvements or enhancements.

-## Installation

-The plugin is regularly published in the QGIS plugin repository, so the easiest way to install it is by using the Plugin Manager within QGIS.
-Currently you will need to enable 'experimental plugins' to find it.

-Of course you can also clone the code from the github repository and install it manually.

 ## License